No-Regret M${}^{\natural}$-Concave Function Maximization: Stochastic Bandit Algorithms and Hardness of Adversarial Full-Information Setting: Introduction

 In \cref{section:stochastic-bandit}, we study the stochastic bandit setting, where we can only observe values of an underlying M${}^\natural$-concave function perturbed by sub-Gaussian noise.
 We first consider the stochastic optimization setting and provide an $O(T^{-1/2})$-simple regret algorithm (\cref{thm:simple-regret}), where $T$ is the number of times we can access the noisy value oracle.
 We then convert it into an $O(T^{2/3})$-cumulative regret algorithm (\cref{thm:regret}), where $T$ is the number of rounds, using the explore-then-commit technique.
 En route to developing these algorithms, we show that the greedy algorithm for M${}^\natural$-concave function maximization is \textit{robust to local errors} (\cref{thm:robust}), which is one of our main technical contributions and is proved differently from related results in submodular and M${}^\natural$-concave function maximization.

-In \cref{section:hardness}, we establish the \textsf{NP}-hardness of no-regret learning for the adversarial full-information setting.
-Specifically, \cref{thm:hardness} shows that unless $\mathsf{P} = \mathsf{NP}$, no algorithms that run in polynomial time in each round can achieve $\mathrm{poly}(N)\cdot T^{1-c}$ regret for any constant $c > 0$, where $\mathrm{poly}(N)$ stands for any polynomial of $N$, the per-round problem size.
-Our proof is based on the fact that maximizing the sum of three M${}^\natural$-concave functions is at least as hard as the \textit{matroid intersection} problem for three matroids, which is known to be \textsf{NP}-hard.\footnote{Note that this fact alone does not immediately imply the \textsf{NP}-hardness of no-regret learning since the learner can take different actions across rounds and each M${}^\natural$-concave function maximization instance is \textit{not} \textsf{NP}-hard.} We carefully construct a concrete online M${}^\natural$-concave function maximization instance that enables reduction from this \textsf{NP}-hard problem.
+In \cref{section:hardness}, we establish the hardness of no-regret learning for the adversarial full-information setting.
+Specifically, \cref{thm:hardness} shows that no algorithms that run in polynomial time in each round can achieve $\mathrm{poly}(N)\cdot T^{1-c}$ regret for any constant $c > 0$, where $\mathrm{poly}(N)$ stands for any polynomial of $N$, the per-round problem size.
+Our proof is based on the fact that maximizing the sum of three M${}^\natural$-concave functions is at least as hard as the \textit{matroid intersection} problem for three matroids, which is cannot be solved in polynomial time.\footnote{Note that this fact alone does not immediately imply the hardness of no-regret learning since the learner can take different actions across rounds and each M${}^\natural$-concave function maximization instance is solvable in polynomial time.} We carefully construct a concrete online M${}^\natural$-concave function maximization instance that enables reduction from the three matroid intersection problem.
 Our high-level idea, namely, connecting sequential decision-making and finding a common base of three matroids, might be useful for proving hardness results in other online combinatorial optimization problems.